On the switch Markov chain for perfect matchings: Conclusions

 \section{Conclusions}

-The hierarchy of hereditary graph classes studied in this paper provides a framework for understanding the ergodicity and mixing time of the switch chain for perfect matchings.
-Unfortunately, while we have identified the largest class for ergodicity, it seems difficult to characterise the largest hereditary class having polynomial time mixing.
+The hierarchy of hereditary graph classes studied in this paper provides a framework for understanding the ergodicity and mixing time of the switch chain for perfect matchings on bipartite graphs.
+Unfortunately, while we have identified the largest class for ergodicity, it seems difficult to characterise the largest hereditary class that supports polynomial time mixing.
 Indeed, it is not even clear that such a class exists.

 A simpler question would be to exhibit proper superclasses of monotone graphs for which the switch chain mixes rapidly.
 From the examples $\mathscr{G}_k$ given in subsection \ref{sec:biconvex}, we see that such a superclass cannot contain all biconvex graphs.
 More precisely, it cannot contain $\mathscr{G}_k$ for all $k$.
 Thus we might consider the class which excludes $\mathscr{G}_k$ for some $k$, and try to determine the largest $k$ for which this class has rapid mixing.
 Note that the class excluding $\mathscr{G}_k$ also excludes $\mathscr{G}_\ell$ for all $\ell>k$, since $\mathscr{G}_k$ is an induced subgraph of $\mathscr{G}_\ell$.